lemocla/neon-hangman/README.md

     - ### **Footer**

-      The footer displays a “contact us” opening a contact form in a modal window as well as social media icons with links opening onto a new tab, so that users can browse these without losing access to the website.
+      The footer displays a “contact us” button, opening a modal contacta form, as well as social media icons with links opening onto a new tab, so that users can browse these without losing access to the website.

       > As a frequent / returning player, I want to contact the company so that I can offer suggestions on how to improve the website.